 There were 19 bathrooms, one of which you can still see as it was then.
 You can observe where all the bathrooms were by looking at the ceiling vents.
 The vents are connected to the chimney like structures that are in visible from outside.

 In 1971 Te Aroha Mayor, Henry Skidmore, started the museum, which is still growing and developing today.
-At this time the museum has over 9000 entries entered in its Past Perfect database which we estimate to be nearly 50% of our artifact collection, and we have 75% of our collection on display at any one time.
+At this time, the museum has over 9000 entries entered in its Past Perfect database, which we estimate to be nearly 50% of our artefact collection, and we have 75% of our collection on display at any one time.

 *Te Aroha Domain is the only complete Edwardian Domain in New Zealand.

 Te Aroha 3342